Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 Promises that depend on the provider staying in business for years

-If a company is using a lease or third-party ownership model, ask the blunt questions.
+If a company is using a lease-or-third-party-ownership model, ask the blunt questions.
 Who gets the tax benefits?
 Who gets the depreciation?
 What is the annual escalator?
 What happens if I move or sell?
 Can the agreement be transferred easily?
 What happens if the buyer refuses it?
 If the provider goes out of business, who services the system?
-What exactly am I saving compared with simply owning the system myself?
+What exactly am I saving by not owning the system myself?

 This is not cynicism.
 It is basic due diligence.